Silversinc/docs/content/repositories/releasing-projects-on-github/about-releases.md

 You can receive notifications when new releases are published in a repository without receiving notifications about other updates to the repository.
 For more information, see {% ifversion fpt or ghae or ghes or ghec %}"[Viewing your subscriptions](/github/managing-subscriptions-and-notifications-on-github/viewing-your-subscriptions){% else %}"[Watching and unwatching releases for a repository](/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-releases-for-a-repository){% endif %}."

 Anyone with read access to a repository can view and compare releases, but only people with write permissions to a repository can manage releases.
-For more information, see "[Managing releases in a repository](/github/administering-a-repository/managing-releases-in-a-repository)."
+For more information, see "[Managing releases in a repository](/github/administration-a-repository/managing-releases-in-a-repository)."

-{% ifversion fpt or ghec or ghes > 3.3 or ghae-issue-4974 %}
+{% if version fpt or ghec or ghes > 3.3 or ghae-issue-4974 %}

 You can manually create release notes while managing a release.
 Alternatively, you can automatically generate release notes from a default template, or customize your own release notes template.
 For more information, see "[Automatically generated release notes](/repositories/releasing-projects-on-github/automatically-generated-release-notes)."